-In a regenerator heat from the primary medium is first stored in a thermal mass and later (next cycle) regenerated from that mass by the secondary medium.
-The thermal mass can be the wall material of the flow ducts or a porous medium, through which alternating the primary and the secondary flow is led.
+In a regenerator, heat from the primary medium is first stored in a thermal mass and later on (during the next cycle) regenerated from that mass by the secondary medium.
+The thermal mass can either be the wall material of the flow ducts or a porous medium, through which the primary and the secondary flow is alternately led.

 Further split systems are used in which an intermediate medium carries heat from the primary medium in a first heat exchanger to the secondary medium in a second heat exchanger.